Sinyks/AMT2020-StackOverflowSimpleVersion/README.md

 $ docker run -it -p 9080:9080 ghcr.io/dev-zaretti/stackoverflowsimpleversion/openliberty:latest
 ```

-## Ressources
+## Resources

-All other ressources (Mockup, diagram,...) can be found on google Drive
+All other resources (Mockup, diagram, ...) can be found on Google Drive :

 https://drive.google.com/drive/folders/1nZA1BNT6IPRA33JpV597dQgbJ2IBXqPw?usp=sharing

 ## Known Issues

-Some bugs and failures occur in the actual project
+Some bugs and failures occur in the actual project :

-- E2E tests fails if launch all at the same time
+- E2E tests fail if they are all launched at the same time.
-- Integration test for questions failed in the pipeline sometimes :(
+- Integration test for questions fails in the pipeline sometimes.

-## Changes made after the presentation
+## Integration with the Gamification Engine API

-- The issues mentioned before on the ``/question`` page were taken care of, the vote buttons behave as intended.
-- The homepage only showed wrong static values : the homepage servlet now sends correct statistics to the view which displays them.
-- The profile update post servlet not working has been fixed, profile info can be updated and has a nice feedback.
-- The Jmeter load were not correctly adapted to the new feature, but still remain in ``./jmeter``
-- It is not possible to submit an empty form for questions, answers, comments, login or register.
-- Changed the run script
-- Cleaned up the code
+Three things need to be done in order to link both of our previous projects :

+- Create a script-enabled launch of the API, the databases and finally the StackOverflow application that links the API and the app.
+- The StackOverflow application sends HTTP POST requests to the API informing the API of user events that impact the gamification engine.
+- The StackOverflow application sends HTTP GET requests to the API when it wants to display gamification information concerning one or all of the app's user(s).

 ## Not Implemented